just-noticeable/damroo/brace-brace-brace.md

 	- The copycat versions of CGHS being operated as a CAP, at "Autonomous Institutes and Entities belonging to the GoI", must be eliminated by being absorbed into the actual CGHS to ensure uniformity, and to save costs to the tax-payer as well as the Central Government.
 However, that cannot be done so readily at this point in time.

-	- Each proper and official CAPs under a Government Directorate, upon being regulated as a legitimate insurance company (and as a credit card company), could be reconstituted to digitally interface directly with Empanelled Hospitals, and also with the out-of-network healthcare providers that aren't in the list of Empanelled Hospitals, to clear the invoiced payments of medical costs for qualified persons at those healthcare providers.
+	- Each proper and official CAPs under a Government Directorate, upon being regulated as a legitimate insurance company (and as a credit card company), could be reconstituted to digitally interface directly with Empanelled Hospitals, and also with the out-of-network healthcare providers that aren't in the list of Empanelled Hospitals, to clear the invoiced payments of medical costs for qualified Consumers who use a CGHS (Credit) Card for payments at those healthcare providers.

 		This would make the settlement of MRCs largely automated via digitization, with accurate cross-referencing by regulated health insurance providers for security and fraud prevention.
 But such a necessary systemic overhaul, cannot be implemented readily, at this point in time.